Why Does My Dog Lay At My Feet When I Poop? – Explained!

 Tips For Managing Your Dog's Behavior When You're In The Bathroom

-2. Provide distractions: Give your dog something to keep them occupied while you’re indisposed.
-A puzzle toy filled with treats or a favorite chew toy can help redirect their attention away from you.
+2. Provide Distractions: Give your dog something to keep them occupied while you’re indisposed.
+A puzzle toy filled with treats or a favourite chew toy can help redirect their attention away from you.

-3. Use positive reinforcement: Reward your dog for staying in their designated space while you’re in the bathroom.
-Give them treats or praise when they exhibit good behavior and ignore attention-seeking behaviors.
+3. Use Positive Reinforcement: Reward your dog for staying in their designated space while you’re in the bathroom.
+Give them behavior with treats or praise when they exhibit good behavior and ignore extra attention-seeking behaviors.

-5. Consider crate training: If your dog’s behavior becomes too disruptive or difficult to manage, crate training may be an option worth exploring.
+5. Consider Crate Training: If your dog’s behavior becomes too disruptive or difficult to manage, crate-proper training may be worth exploring.
 This can provide them with a safe and enclosed space to relax while you attend to your needs.

 Seeking Professional Help If The Behavior Persists Or Becomes Problematic